daneelsan/minimal-zig-wasm-canvas/README.md

 `checkerboard.zig` is compiled into the wasm module `checkerboard.wasm` by `build.zig` (see the [Build Section](#build)).

-`script.js` first creates a [WebAssembly.Memory](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/WebAssembly/Memory), named `memory`, which will be used by the wasm module's memory (see the `--import-memory` flag in the the [Build Section](#build)).
+`script.js` first creates a [WebAssembly.Memory](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/WebAssembly/Memory), named `memory`, which will be used by the wasm module's memory.
 Next step is to compile and instantiate the fetched wasm module using [WebAssembly.instantiateStreaming()](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/WebAssembly/instantiateStreaming).
 The returned object is a [Promise](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Promise) which contains the `instance` field ([WebAssembly.Instance](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/WebAssembly/Instance)).
 This is where all the exported symbols from `checkerboard.wasm` will be stored.

 What follows is mostly straightforward: